Dataprove/Dataprovetool/README.md

 - The User Manual contains detailed user manual and a wide range of examples (including GUI-based examples and Text Mode examples).

 VERSION INFO:
+- <b>Version 0.9.8 uploaded</b>:
+    - The tool now supports any number of layers of nested cryptographic functions/encryption inside a datatype.
+    - Added three attacker models: External attackers, insider attackers, hybrid attackers.
+The user can verify if an architecture comforms with a policy in the presence of 1)             external attackers, 2) insider attackers, and 3) hybrid (colluding external and insider) attackers.
+The three new verification options can be found under the tab "VERIFY".
+    - In the policy specification page, the entity called "att" is added to the list of default entities (besides sp), to model the attacker(s).
+    - Improved verification speed.
+    - The file "Pol and arch files used in the manual v0.9.8.zip" contains the template files for the nested crypto, and attackers (in the folder "Examples-TEXTMODE").
+    - To specify that the insider attackers have compromised the entities E1,...,En, in the menutab "SPECIFY THE RELATION BETWEEN THE MAIN COMPONENTS AND THE SUB-COMPONENTS", provide      att:E1,...,En.

 - v0.9.4: The earliest version that contains more details about the author.
 It is kept only for the record.
 - v0.9.4-blind : Used for running the files for DP3T and PEP-IMP examples in the paper.
 - v0.9.5-blind:  The same as v0.9.4-blind, but